My planning and expediting coaching grind up circumstances

 Atkinson should look at his production infrastructure and work force and align them with new management directives.
 At the same time, the management team, including sales, design, production and service, needs to be empowered.

-This is Atkinson's core executive challenge, says Bruder, because the current company culture is comfortable.
+This is Atkinson's core executive challenge, says Coach Bruder, because the current company culture is comfortable.

 "Everyone makes a fair living staying in the original market niche," he says.